CodePushGo/website/src/content/docs/docs/plugin/settings.md

 ```

 ## `version`
 Set the version for the app.
 This will override any other way to get the version.
-This is useful when you want to have a different version in CodePushGo and in your native code.
+This is useful when you want to have a different version in Capgo and in your native code.
 :::note
 This is the new way to set the version.
 The old way is still and will stay supported.
 :::